NeuralSec/NeuralSec.github.io/_pages/publications.md

 <img src="../images/paper_figures/[NDSS'25]-PUE.png" alt="drawing" class="center" style="width:800px; display: block; margin: auto;"/>

-We introduce the concept of certified learnability in this paper.
+We introduce the theory of certified learnability in this paper.
 Certified $(q,\eta)$-Learnability measures how learnable a dataset is by computing a probabilistic upper bound on the test performance of classifiers trained on this dataset, as long as those classifiers fall within a certified parameter set.
 We use certified $(q,\eta)$-Learnability as a measurement of the effectiveness and robustness of unlearnable examples, and propose Provably Unlearnable Examples (PUEs) which can lead to reduced $(q,\eta)$-Learnability when training classifiers on them.

 ---